schollz/oooooo/README.md

 - K2/K3 stops/plays on *all* loops,
 - pressing shift+K2 clears and resets *all* loops,
-- if you select the parameter "save" and hold K1+press K3 it will save the current state. this will overwrite the previous save, so make sure to backup the audio files yourself.
+- if you select the parameter "save" and hold K1+press K3 it will save the current state. this will overwrite the previous save, so make sure to backup the audio files yourself. you can change which save by changing the `backup` parameter in the global parameters menu.
 - if you select the parameter "load" and hold K1+press K3 it will load the previous state.
 - if you select the parameter "tempo" you can modify a tempo that will be used to calculate loop lengths when clearing all loops.

 ## demo